Why AI-Generated Review Responses Are Damaging the Businesses That Use Them

 The Repeated Response Problem Is Already Documented

-AI tools do not have infinite creative range.
-They rotate through a limited set of structural templates, and over time, the pattern becomes visible to anyone reading more than two or three responses on a profile.
-A guest who reads the first reply and then notices that the third, fifth, and seventh responses follow the same arc has identified an automated system, even if no individual response is word-for-word identical.
+AI tools operate within a constrained creative space, cycling through a finite collection of structural templates.
+When someone reads multiple responses on a profile, the underlying pattern emerges—a guest who notices that the first, third, fifth, and seventh replies follow the same arc has identified an automated system, even if no individual response is word-for-word identical.

 Yelp's own data shows that guests find repeated responses insulting.
 The word Yelp uses is not "repetitive" or "formulaic."
 It is insulting, because the message received is that the business considers responding to guest reviews a box to check, not a conversation worth having.